stewmasterj/fcurses/README.md

 -`getfullkey( key )`
 returns the value of a key press

+-`getrawline( line, term, echo )`
+captures a string from keyboard when in raw mode, terminated by byte 'term'

 -`sattr( str, val )`
 set the attributes of the string to val= font, colour etc.